daftpy/dtracker_engine/README.md

 - **Interface-based Design:** Core components like `Engine` and `PlaybackManager` are defined by abstract interfaces (`IEngine` and `IPlaybackManager`).
 This allows for easy mocking and testing.

-- **Real-Time Safety:** The engine uses a custom **Object Pool** to pre-allocate and recycle audio players (`SamplePlaybackUnit`s).
-This eliminates dynamic memory allocation on the critical audio thread, preventing audio glitches and ensuring stable performance.
+- **Real-Time Safety:** The engine guarantees real-time safety by eliminating dynamic memory allocation on the critical audio thread.
+Both pools use smart pointers with custom deleters to ensure automatic resource management.
+    - A `UnitPool` pre-allocates and recycles SamplePlaybackUnit objects for audio playback
+    - A `BufferPool` pre-allocates and recycles audio buffers (PCMData) for thread-safe data transport to the GUI.

 - **Sample Instancing:** The `SampleManager` separates the concept of raw audio samples stored in the cache and the instances stored in the manager.
 This allows hundreds of sounds in a project to efficiently share the same underlying audio data safely.

+- **Thread-Safe Communication**: A high-performance, lock-free SPSC (Single-Producer, Single-Consumer) queue is used to safely "tap" the final audio output and stream visualization data from the real-time audio thread without blocking.

 - **Component Layers:** The system is organized into clear service layers:
   - `Engine`: The low-level service that communicates with `RtAudio`.